Diamondbacks vs. Orioles Player Props Betting Odds

 Carroll Stats

-- Carroll has recorded 131 hits with 26 doubles, eight triples, 23 home runs and 51 walks.
+- Carroll has put up 132 hits with 26 doubles, eight triples, 23 home runs and 51 walks.
 He has driven in 64 runs with 40 stolen bases.

 Carroll Recent Games